ppi-ag/deep-sampler/README.md

 DeepSampler is by default Thread-scoped.
 So Samples, that have been defined in one Thread, are available only in this particular Thread.

-But you can change the Scope using `SampleRepository::setScope`.
+You can change the Scope using `SampleRepository::setScope`.
 DeepSampler comes with two predefined Scopes:
    * `ThreadScope`: Samples are Thread-exclusive, this is the default.
    * `SingeltonScope`: The same Samples are available across the entire VM and all Threads share the same Samples.